saklani/causal-inference/README.md

 After preprocessing each text review we run sentiment analysis on the model.
 We generate a `"negative"`, `"neurtal"`, and `"positive"` label for each review.

-We use two techniques to generate these labels
+We use three techniques to generate these labels

 1. VADER - We use `nltk`'s implementation of VADER sentiment analysis as a baseline.
 2. BERT - For more accurate results we use a BERT finetuned for sentiment analysis, specifically [distilbert/distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english).
 We assume it is a good fit, since it was trained on movie reviews.